 To achieve the indicated performance, it is highly recommended that PMA Receive include the functions of signal equalization.
 No echo cancellation is needed due to the TDD nature of the duplexing method.

 The PMA Receive function uses the parameters pcs_status and scr_status, as well as the state of the equalization and estimation functions, to determine the quality of the receiver performance and generates the loc_rcvr_status variable accordingly.
 The loc_rcvr_status variable is expected to become NOT_OK when the link partner's tx_mode changes to SEND_Z from any other value (see Figure 202–26).
 Failing to receive link partner's consecutive TDD bursts could trigger deassertion of loc_rcvr_status.
-The SEND_Z signal during the TDD QUIET period alone shall not trigger the DUT to de-assert its loc_rcvr_status.
+The TDD QUIET period alone shall not trigger the DUT to de-assert its loc_rcvr_status.
 The precise algorithm for generation of loc_rcvr_status is implementation dependent.

 The receiver uses the sequence of symbols during the training sequence to detect and correct for signal inversions.